snakeleon/YouCompleteMe-x64/README.md

 ### Mac OS X

-Please refer to the full Installation Guide below; the following commands are provided on a best-effort basis and may not work for you.
+These instructions (using `install.py`) are the quickest way to install YouCompleteMe, however they may not work for everyone.
+If the following instructions don't work for you, check out the [full installation guide](#full-installation-guide).

 Install the latest version of [MacVim][].
 Yes, MacVim.
 And yes, the _latest_.